 I have yet to read a definite paper on the philosophy of analogical reasoning.
 Personally, I think there are two ways to go about it.
 First, we can assume analogies to be very complex and follow some form of parallel processing where numerous attributes are matched and conclusions are drawn from a complex body of tacit knowledge.
 The parallel processing can be assumed to be so complex that it is practically untheorizable on micro-level.
 The best we may be able to do is to see broad tendencies of past experience or working memory recall to influence outcomes.

 Second, we can assume analogical reasoning to follow working theories that are commonly tacit but can be made explicit.
 That is, analogical reasoning may repreresent a systematic comparison of characteristics and the application of knowledge concerning the relationship of matching characterics on outcomes of interest.
 We may have never heard of a "snow lion" (an imaginary animal), but through analogy we can figure out the likely characteristics: it would be analogous to snow leopard in being white and furry.
-It would likely at large animals such as goat, analogously to normal lions.
+It would likely eat other relatively large mammals such as goat, analogously to normal lions.
 These would be predicted by the knowledge-based theory of categorization -- traits that we know to have either functionality in snow-related environment or likely to be inherited across sub-species.The analogical reasoning is not pattern-matching, but the application of causal knowledge to estimate likely similarities.

 The first option mystifies analogical reasoning as something that arises from the complexities of the human brain.
 The second option suggests that analogical reasoning is really just the application of existing knowledge to match premises to likely outcomes - not qualitatively different from more formal reasoning tasks, except that the initial premises attended to arise from specification of one or more analogous exemplars.
 The second option is the only account of analogical reasoning that allows discursive consideration of analogies.
 Classroom discussions of case studies is not about matching patterns, but about illustrating and memorizing knowledge concerning causal relationships.